goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/browser.md

 1. In the address bar of Firefox, type `about:config` to display the list of current configuration options.
 2. In the **Filter** field, type `negotiate` to restrict the list of options.
 3. Double-click the `network.negotiate-auth.trusted-uris` entry to display the **Enter string value** dialog box.
-4. Enter the name of the domain against which you want to authenticate, for example, `.example.com`.
+4. Enter the name of the domain against which you want to authenticate.
+For example, `.example.com`.

 On Windows environments, you can automate the deployment of this configuration using [Group policy](https://support.mozilla.org/en-US/kb/customizing-firefox-using-group-policy-windows).
 On Linux or macOS systems, you can do so using [policies.json](https://support.mozilla.org/en-US/kb/customizing-firefox-using-policiesjson).